sshreya/PortfolioProjects/Cohort Retention Analysis/insights.md

 ![](https://github.com/sshreya/PortfolioProjects/blob/main/Cohort%20Retention%20Analysis/images/Customer%20clusters.png)

-### Given that the UCI Online Retail dataset specifically mentions that "many customers of the company are wholesalers" the RFM nalysis also suggests a similar segregation.
+### Given that the UCI Online Retail dataset specifically mentions that "many customers of the company are wholesalers" the RFM analysis also suggests a similar segregation.

 Potential Wholesalers (Business Customers):